emartineznunez/AutoMeKin/docs/running.md

 ```bash
 module load amk/2021
 ```
-Then, run the low-level calculations:
+Then, the `llcalcs.sh` script can be employed to run the low-level workflow:
 ```bash
 nohup llcalcs.sh molecule.dat ntasks niter runningtasks >llcalcs.log 2>&1 &
 ```